pmccavana/LinacCenter/README.md

   - The time already spent on the current day's treatment is recorded.
   - The remaining treatment duration is recalculated.
   - A one-day penalty is added to account for the missed session, extending their overall treatment time.
+- **Overtime Logic:**
+  - An `overtime_manager` process checks the backlog size daily.
+  - If the backlog exceeds 10 patients, it adds one LINAC's worth of capacity (2 hours of treatment slots) to the system.
+This can repeat on subsequent days until all LINACs are in overtime.
+  - If the backlog drops to 10 or below, it removes overtime capacity one LINAC at a time.